So, you're ready to move on from the property you're renting, and there's a lot to tick off the list before you leave.

-While the big jobs such as vacuuming and mopping need attention, so too do the smaller ones.
-Dust is something that gets everywhere and causes a lot of problems for tenants when they come to move out.
-Skirting boards, wardrobes, coffee tables and shelves all gather dust, so make sure you’re cleaning every surface.
+While the big jobs such as vacuuming and mopping need attention, so do the smaller ones.
+Dust is something that gets everywhere and causes many problems for tenants when they come to move out.
+Skirting boards, wardrobes, coffee tables, and shelves gather dust, so make sure you clean every surface.

-In addition, you’ll need to wash the windows and frames, as well as the doors.
-These can be easily missed while you’re dealing with other tasks on the list, but they’re the things that will be checked carefully by your landlord or letting agent.
+In addition, you'll need to wash the windows, frames and doors.
+These can be easily missed while you're dealing with other tasks on the list, but they're the things that will be checked carefully by your landlord or letting agent.